Trip date: June 9-16, 2021.

 I got an early start from home and arrived at the trailhead a little after 8 in the morning.
 The air was crisp underneath a clear blue sky.

 I planned only to spend one night between Echo Lakes and Tahoe City.
-My backpack was light with only two half days worth of food.
+My backpack was light with 1.5 days of food.
 Because there are plenty of water sources on the lake’s western side, I didn’t have to carry more than a liter of water—a nice and light start to the trip.

 After a heatwave the week before, the air was surprisingly cold.
 It made the climb easier for sure.